Logos and uniforms of the New York Mets: Home uniforms

 The primary home uniform for the Mets is a white uniform with blue pinstripes, a conventional button-down jersey with short sleeves, and tackle-twill lettering in royal blue outlined in orange.
 The jersey has the word "Mets" in cursive script across the chest, angled upward, with the player's number in sans-serif block numerals underneath the "-ets" script on the player's left side.
 On the back of the jersey is the player's number in sans-serif block numerals, with the player's name radially arched above it in block lettering, sewn directly onto the jersey.

-On the left sleeve is a circular embroidered patch depicting the Mets' primary logo.
+The Mets have two sleeve patches: a circular patch depicting the Mets' primary logo, and an advertising patch which is a blue rectangle outlined in orange, horizontally oriented, with the advertiser's logo and wordmark in white lettering.
+One patch appears on each sleeve; which patch appears on which sleeve depends on the player's handedness, in order to maximize television exposure of the advertisement while the player is at bat.
+Left-handed batters and pitchers wear the primary-logo patch on the left sleeve (its traditional location) and the ad patch on the right sleeve, as do uniformed non-players such as the manager and coaches; for right-handed batters and pitchers, the ad patch is on the left sleeve and the primary-logo patch is moved to the right sleeve.
+For switch-hitters, the patch placement depends on the opposing team's starting pitcher; primary on the left, ad on the right against right-handed starters, the opposite against left-handed starters.

 The Mets' home uniforms are worn with blue socks, belts, and undersleeves.

 Road uniforms

-The road uniforms are grey with blue piping on the collar/placket and sleeve ends.
-Like the home uniforms, the road jerseys have blue tackle-twill lettering outlined in orange.
-The "NEW YORK" wordmark is radially arched across the chest, in Tiffany typeface, with the player's number below "YORK" on the player's left side.
-The uniform pants are grey with blue piping from the beltline to the cuff on each side.
-The road jerseys feature the same numerals, lettering and sleeve patch(es) as the home jersey, and the uniforms are also worn with blue socks, belts, and undersleeves.